Warm Vegetable Salad with Potatoes and Green Beans

 Well, that’s exactly what I thought when I first saw someone making a recipe for warm vegetable salad.
 I could just imagine the taste of the lemony-garlic dressing over warm new potatoes and green beans with bits of roasted red pepper in there.
 Yum.

 But I knew I could make a few changes and turn that tv recipe into something really fabulous.
 I wasted no time getting to work on this one and I was absolutely right – it is delicious.

 See, I’m really a savory kind of girl.
 Not that I don’t enjoy sweets.
 I do.
 But, I’d push a cake and two pies right off the buffet to make room for a perfectly cooked ribeye.
 Or a fabulous potato salad like this one.

 Cut the roasted peppers into about 1-inch square pieces and toss them in, too.
-You can roast the peppers yourself if you want, but I really like these Vigo brand flame roasted peppers.
+You can roast the peppers yourself if you want, but I really like the Vigo brand flame-roasted peppers.
 Vigo makes quality stuff that makes my life easier :-)

 This fabulous salad would go well with many main dishes.
 Particularly grilled chicken or steak.
 And it would be great for taking to picnics.
 I’d take the dressing in a separate container and combine it right before serving.

 - Roasted Potato Salad